GoreLab/sorghum-multi-trait/README.md

 Just for saving the workspace and project from sublime text editor

-# Useful directories at the 'cbsugore02' lab cluster
+# Directories at the 'cbsugore02' lab cluster

 **The github repository directory is (code, notes, and sublime workspace):** */workdir/jp2476/repo/sorghum-multi-trait*